Animal Management Plan

 Council has adopted three management plans each focusing on future control development and the management of community land.
 These are as follows:

 Development Plans are the key on-the-ground development assessment documents in South Australia.
 They contain the rules that set out what can be done on any piece of land across the state, and the detailed criteria against which development applications will be assessed.
 Development Plans cover distinct and separate geographic areas of the state.
 There is a separate Development Plan for each one of the 68 local council areas, plus a handful of other Development Plans covering areas not situated within local government boundaries.
 Development Plans outline what sort of developments and land use are and are not envisaged for particular zones (e.g. residential, commercial, industrial), and various objectives, principles and policies further controlling and affecting the design and other aspects of proposed developments.

 The purpose of a Long Term Financial Plan (LTFP) is to guide the future direction of Council in a financially sustainable manner.

 The LTFP is designed as a 'high-level' summarised document focusing on the future planning of Council's financial operations, particularly in relation to key components such as rate increases, service levels to our community, major infrastructure asset replacement/renewal and loan indebtedness.

 It is driven by Council's Strategic Management Plan which sets out Council's objectives, goals and desired outcomes.
 It is a guideline for future action in financial terms and encourages Council to think about the future impact decisions made today have on Council's long-term sustainability.

-The Local Government Act 1999 ("the Act") requires that Councils must develop and adopt Strategic Management Plans including the LTFP which is a moving document updated on an rolling basis over a ten year term.
+The Local Government Act 1999 ("the Act") requires that Council's must develop and adopt Strategic Management Plans including the LTFP which is a moving document updated on a rolling basis over a ten year term.

 Infrastructure & Asset Management Plan